garyg1/json-formatter/README.md

 # Simple JSON Formatter
 A simple JavaScript program that beautifies JSON in a human readable way.
-Uses a heuristic approach - no constaint optimization.
+Uses a heuristic approach (no constaint optimization).

-JSON is a standard human- and machine-readable data representation language.
+JSON is a human- and machine-readable data representation language.
 Despite many attempts to replace it (e.g. YAML) - it remains the universal standard.
-However, there is a significant disparity between how humans and machines choose to format JSON.
-In industry, I find there are many times when humans need to read large JSON (e.g., API responses, `az vm list-skus --all`).

-The way machines format JSON is not space efficient.
+However, there is a significant disparity between how humans and machine make spacing and wrapping decisions when formatting JSON.
+In industry, I find there are many times when humans need to read large JSON (e.g. `az vm list-skus -l uswest --all`), and machine-formatted JSON is often not space efficient.

 For example, consider the following simple JSON definition.
 ```json